-Network Element Description Photo Green pipe Green 20mm, 32mm, 50mm and 100mm pipes used in the Chorus network Microducts Microducts with green Chorus marked outer sheath.
+Network Element Description Photo Green pipe Green 20mm, 32mm, 50mm and 100mm pipes used in the Chorus network Note: The green pipe used must be a Chorus Network Specified Product supplied by Chorus approved distributors/manufacturers Microducts Microducts with green Chorus marked outer sheath.
 Microducts consists of a bundle of tubes that are used for blowing optical fibre units through to premises.
 Plastic pit Plastic pits that are manufactured by Channell.
 Pits come in three different sizes which are: 1230 - L762 x W305 x D609mm Used as in-line cable hauling point or as distribution pits in ROWs with 4 or more premises.
-1730 - L762 x W432 x D609mm Used as turning pit and for FFP or FAT installation 2436 - L914 x W609 x D609mm In situations where a larger than 1730 is required Hand holes Access pits usually installed at premises boundaries for service lead connections.
+1730 - L762 x W432 x D609mm Used as turning pit and for FFP or FAT installation 2436 - L914 x W609 x D609mm In situations where a larger than 1730 is required Note: This is a Class B pit and is only suitable for installation in footpaths and is not roadway rated.
+Hand holes Access pits usually installed at premises boundaries for service lead connections.
+Note: This MUST NOT be installed in a location where vehicular traffic is expected.
 Internal Fibre Flexibility Point (I-FFP) Wall-mounted termination box or cabinet that is usually installed in a telecoms room in a medium to large Multi Dwelling Unit (MDU).
 The I-FFP acts as the central point where the optical fibre lead-in cable and distribution cables are terminated.

 Network Element Description Photo Fibre Access Terminal (FAT) A FAT functions as a distribution point to branch off optical fibres from distribution cables to multiple drop cables to separate premises.
-For outdoor installation, the FAT is installed underground in a pit or on a pole.
-For indoor installation, the FAT is installed as wall- mounted box usually in the telecoms room or in risers.
+8 For outdoor installation, the FAT can be installed underground in a pit, in a pedestal, wall-mounted or on a pole.
+Specific FATs are used in different install scenarios.
+For indoor installation, the FAT is installed as wall-mounted box usually in the telecoms room or in risers.
 External Termination Pont (ETP) A termination box that is usually wall-mounted on the external wall of a Single Dwelling Unit (SDU).
 It functions as a termination point to connect an external lead-in cable to the internal cabling.
-Chorus Composite Cable A 6mm diameter composite two fibre and a four pair Cat5e cable.
-Usually used in houses with daisy- chained copper cabling.
+Composite Cable A 6mm diameter composite two fibre and a four pair Cat5e cable.
+Usually used in houses with daisy-chained copper cabling.
 Internal 2F Flat White Cable A two fibre cable that is installed internally to connect the ETP or FAT to the ONT.
-1 Optical Network Terminal An equipment at the end of the Chorus network where the optical fibre is terminated.
+1 Optical Network Terminal A wall-mounted equipment at the end of the Chorus network where the optical fibre is terminated.
+This is usually installed in the customer star wiring hub or in the lounge by the TV location.
 This equipment needs to be powered by a 230V AC power source.
 Residential Gateway (RGW) Depending on the Regional Service Provider (RSP), an RGW is provided to be connected to the Chorus ONT to provide broadband service and Wi-Fi.
-Little China Hunda
+The state of the s